-3. Maintain an approximate 45° angle to the workpiece as you feed into the gouge.
+3. Pull the torch back and stretch the arc to 1-1/4 inch (32 mm).
 Push the plasma arc in the direction of the gouge you want to create.
+Increase standoff to create a shallower and wider gouge.

 Keep a small distance between the torch tip and the molten metal to avoid reducing consumable life or damaging the torch.